Normalized Solutions and Semiclassical Concentration for Upper-Critical Fractional Choquard Equations: Acknowledgments

-We express our gratitude to the anonymous referee for their meticulous review of our manuscript and valuable feedback provided for its enhancement.
-This work is supported by National Natural Science Foundation of China (12301145,12161007,12261107), Guangxi Natural Science Foundation Project (2023GXNSFAA026190) and Yunnan Fundamental Research Projects (202301AU070144, 202401AU070123).
-Y. Aikyn is supported by the Bolashak Government Scholarship of the Republic of Kazakhstan and M. Ruzhansky is supported by FWO Odysseus 1 Grant G.0H94.18N: Analysis and Partial Differential Equations and the Methusalem programme of the Ghent University Special Research Fund (Grant Number 01M01021).
+This work was supported by the National Natural Science Foundation of China (12301145, 12161007, 12261107), the Guangxi Natural Science Foundation (2023GXNSFAA026190), and the Yunnan Fundamental Research Projects (202301AU070144, 202401AU070123).
+Y.~Aikyn was supported by the Bolashak Government Scholarship of the Republic of Kazakhstan.
+M.~Ruzhansky was supported by the FWO Odysseus 1 Grant G.0H94.18N and the Methusalem Programme of the Ghent University Special Research Fund (01M01021).

-{\bf Data availability:} Data sharing is not applicable to this article as no new data were created or analyzed in this study.
+\emph{Data availability:} No data were generated or analyzed in this study.

-{\bf Conflict of Interests:} The author declares that there is no conflict of interest.
+\emph{Conflict of interest:} The authors declare no conflict of interest.

+\emph{AI assistance statement:} The authors used AI models to assist with writings; the main ideas, mathematical validation, and all final checks remain the sole responsibility of the human authors.